The 10 Best Pre-Med Schools in the US

 The path to becoming a doctor starts with going to college for pre-med.
 A top school for the pre-med degree will ensure you succeed in medical school and beyond.

 Are you dreaming of becoming a doctor?
 The first step is gaining admission to a reputable pre-medical program.
-Any of the best pre-med schools will guarantee a great pathway for your doctorate.
+A good pre-med school will guarantee a great pathway for your MD.
 If you meet the requirements, with a solid GPA and competitive application, you’ll have a good chance at acceptance.

-Each of the following schools amounts to one of the best pre-med schools you could attend in the U.S. However, many of them stand out as Ivy League or equivalent schools, making them incredibly competitive and difficult to get into.
+Many of the schools on this list stand out as Ivy League or equivalent schools, making them incredibly competitive and difficult to get into.
 Consider adding them to your list of the best possible pre-med schools to apply for.

 Only some schools have a dedicated pre-med degree.
 Students interested in pre-med should research each school’s program carefully.
-Below you’ll find the answers to the question: “what are the best pre-med schools?”
+Below is a list of pre-med schools in the U.S.

 Harvard University